hyundai-robotics/doc-svtool-change/1-intro/1-definition.md

 </p>

-This manual is written based on the system with one positioner and two spot servo-guns.
+This manual is written based on a system equipped with three additional axes: the first axis is used for three positioners, the second axis is used for three servo guns, and the third axis is used for two servo guns, all of which are exchanged and operated via an ATC.
 The actual system installed on site may differ, so operators must refer to this manual and apply the procedures according to the specifications of the on-site equipment.

 <b>
 <!--